codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Reloading-changing-page-with-JS-3a7e.md

 For example you could write : `window.location.replace('https://www.codio.com')` and the browser would navigate to Codio's website.

-If we use `window.location.replace` we could add a click event and create a quick menu for our three pages
+If we use `window.location.replace` we could add a menu to our previous example that was using hashtags to navigate between the three pages of the site.